hielo777/3dThumbstickControls/README.md

 - [x] Re created the exported game files

-- [x] Adding basic camera support, allowing the player to change the distance of the camera to the Player3D object, and also to change the altitude of the camera.
+- [x] Adding basic camera support, allowing the player to change the distance of the camera to the Player3D object, and also to change the altitude of the camera

+- [x] Adding a minimum distance and height for the camera controls to avoid weird angles and keep the game playable

 ## To Do
 - [ ] Add second thumbstick functionality.
 Perhaps to control the camera to orbit the 3D object representing the main character